Manchester Storm (1995–2002): The end of an era

 Manchester Storm folded in 2002 during the 2002–03 season when the costs of running the team out of the Manchester Arena, and at the top level of British hockey, could not be supported by ticket revenue and sponsorship.
-The then owners SMG who also ran the arena sold the team to Manchester businessman in full knowledge they did not want ice hockey in the arena then following Sky TVs pulling out of its contract to show live games this meant sponsors pulled out, with no live games and no sponsors and an Arena who didn't want ice hockey in the building owner Gary Cowan had no option other than to put the team into receivership.
+The then owners SMG who also ran the arena sold the team to Manchester businessman Gary Cowan in full knowledge they did not want ice hockey in the arena then following Sky TVs pulling out of its contract to show live games this meant sponsors pulled out, with no live games and no sponsors and an Arena who didn't want ice hockey in the building the owners had no option other than to put the team into receivership.
 Later on during the same season Ayr Scottish Eagles also folded.

 A supporters group was formed following the collapse of Manchester Storm and launched a new team called the Manchester Phoenix the following season.